manifoldx/typed-sdk/docs/notes.rst

 - An important feature of manifold-sdk is that it is small, which means uncommon features or large features need a great deal of discussion.
 - Dependencies; part A) in line with the above, "keep things small", adding a dependency is a big deal, as they often bring many other packages with them.
 A great deal of effort has been used to tune the build process and dependency list to keep things tight
-- Dependencies; part B) adding additional third party libraries, adds a huge attack vector fun malicious code or unexpected consequences, so adding a dependency is certainly something that needs to be very convincingly argued.
+- Dependencies; part B) adding additional third party libraries, adds a huge attack vector fun malicious code or unexpected consequences, so adding a dependency is certainly something that needs to be very convingweigly argued.
 - Dependencies; part C) part B applies to dev dependencies too.
 A devDependency can inject or otherwise do strange things and increases the attack vector for bugs and malicious code
 - Changing filenames or breaking backwards compatibility is a no-go for minor version changes
 - Major version changes do not happen often.
 We place @TODO in the source code for things that will be updated at the next version change.